kelsedilla/minimal/index.md

 layout: default
 ---

-# Welcome to Pycross: Picross Puzzels
+# Welcome to _Pycross: Picross Puzzels_
 ### A picross game coded in Python

 ## What is Picross
-Picross is a puzzle game, sometimes known as nonograms or hanjie, in which the player solves clues to create a pixel art image as the final solution.
-Pycross: Picross Puzzels, is a simple picross game made for multiple players on one computer.
+Picross is a puzzle game, sometimes known as nonograms or hanjie, in which the player solves clues to create a pixel art image as the final solution. _Pycross: Picross Puzzels_, is a simple picross game made for multiple players on one computer.
 Each player solves the puzzel on their own, and their time is taken and added to a leaderboard for players to compare their times.
-### How to play
+### How to Picross
-To solve the puzzel,
+For each row, and for each column, there are a list of numbers.
+These clues indicate the number of filled in, or 'on', spaces in each clump of filled in spaces.
+For example: if a row has the clues 1 3 2, that means that in that row, there is a group of 1 filled in space, a group of 3 filled in spaces, and a group of 2 filled in spaces.
+These groups could have any amount of empty space in between them.

+The player cross references the rows and columns to deduce which spaces must be filled in, and which must be empty based on the clues.
+In the end, the filled in spaces reveal a pixel art image.

+[photos as nessecary to help instructions]

-## Gameplay
+## _Pycross: Picross Puzzels_ Gameplay
-When you start the game type in a user name to identify you on the leaderboard.
+When you start the game you will be prompted to type in a user name to identify you on the leaderboard.
 From there, gameplay works as a typical picross puzzel.
 Left click to set a box as 'on', or filled in.
 Right click to set a box as 'off', indicating that a space will be empty in the final solution.
 To mark a clue as finished, click on the number to grey it out, click again to un-grey it.
 Click the 'clear' button to clear the board.
-Click 'done' to check your answer, if you solved the puzzle, your time will be added to the leader board.
+Click 'done' to check your answer, if you solved the puzzle, your time will be added to the leader board!

 [photos as nessecary to help instructions]